dherault/arccode/README.md

 npm run watch
 ```

-Then open `src/extension.ts` and press F5 to launch another VSCode window with the development mode extension loaded.
+Then open `src/extension.ts` and press F5 to launch another VSCode window with the extension loaded in development mode.

 ## Package development